Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

-In 1856, during Nathan Clifford’s term as keeper, a fifth-order Fresnel lens was purchased from Sautter and Company of Paris, for 2604.5 francs.
-Due to the number of fixed white lights in the area, the characteristic of the light was changed on April 7, 1870, to a fixed white with a bright flash every 30 seconds.
+In 1856, during Nathan Clifford’s term as keeper, a fifth-order Fresnel lens was purchased from Sautter and Company of Paris, for 2604.5 francs, and installed in the tower in place of nine lamps set in fifteen-inch reflectors.
+Due to the number of fixed white lights in the area, a new lens was installed in the tower in 1870, and on April 7 of that year, the characteristic of the light was changed from fixed white to fixed white punctuated every thirty seconds by a bright flash.

 In 1871, Keeper Richard Norton obtained his position after the Confederate raider Alabama sank the square-rigger he captained and partially owned.
 The lighthouse job was given as partial compensation for his loss.
 Also that year, the tower and house received a coat of white paint.

-Frank Davis was keeper in the 1920s when the schooner Tanzy Bitters caught fire.
-He rescued two badly burned men and brought them to his kitchen, where his wife tried to care from them while he hurried to Martha’s Vineyard to fetch the doctor.
-Although the men died, the doctor said he couldn’t have done more than Mrs. Davis had.
-On occasion, Mrs. Davis also tended the light.
+Frank Davis was serving as keeper at Tarpaulin Cove on October 31, 1924 when an explosion occurred on the schooner Tanzy Bitters causing a fired that burned the vessel down to the water’s edge.
+Keeper Davis rescued two badly burned men and brought them to his kitchen, where his wife Olive tried to care from them while he hurried to Woods Hole to fetch the doctor.
+Although the men died, the doctor said he couldn’t have done more than Olive had.
+While her husband was away, Olive Davis also tended the light.

-The 30-foot fog bell tower at Tarpaulin Cove was destroyed in the great New England hurricane of September 21, 1938, and was not rebuilt.
+The thirty-foot-tall fog bell tower at Tarpaulin Cove was destroyed in the great New England hurricane of September 21, 1938, and was not rebuilt.

 Tolman Spencer, who had been keeper since 1928, resigned his position on September 4, 1941, when the light was automated and taken over by the Woods Hole Coast Guard.
 By 1958, the light was considered less important, and its candlepower was reduced from 7,500 to 700.
-The house and other structure deteriorated and were torn down in 1962.
-A fourth-order Fresnel lens was placed in the lantern room in 1967, but today it is a modern optic that sends out a flashing white every six seconds, with a nine mile range.
+The house and other structures deteriorated and were torn down in 1962.
+Today, a modern optic sends out a flashing white light every six seconds from the tower’s lantern room.

-In August 2001, a three-year effort by the Cuttyhunk Historical Society and the Naushon Trust to become caretakers of the Trapualin Cove Lighthouse won a twenty-five year license for the tower from the Coast Guard.
+In August 2001, a three-year effort by the Cuttyhunk Historical Society and the Naushon Trust to become caretakers of Tarpaulin Cove Lighthouse won a twenty-five-year license for the tower from the Coast Guard.
+The Cuttyhunk Historical Society has rasied over $100,000 since taking over maintenance of the lighthouse in 2001, and in 2018, the society repaired the roof and resealed and painted the lighthouse.

 References